 With all those classes and assignments, when do you find time for reading?
 Of course you can do that during weekends and vacations, but you can't read all books on your list during that time.
 Do you know what the key to success is?
 Reduction.
 Smart reading.

 You can't read everything, but you can read the most important books that will set you up for career success.
 Find space for the best career-oriented book and you can say you've done your reading properly.

-We’ll suggest 9 great books that every student should read.
-Nine is not a huge number, so you can definitely fit them in your schedule, no matter how busy you are as a college student.
-But, you have to pick the right books.
+We'll suggest 9 great books that every student should read.
+Nine is not a large number, so you can definitely fit them into your reading schedule over time.
+The important thing is choosing the correct books.

 1. 100 Conversations for Career Success: Learn to Network, Cold Call, and Tweet Your Way to Your Dream Job, by Laura M. Labovich and Miriam Saltpeter

 College will teach you many things.
 You'll get most of the knowledge you need for success in the chosen career, but what about soft skills?
 With this book, you won't be surprised by real world challenges after graduating.

 It gives you precious tips for networking and job search.
 The title is self-explanatory.
 The book is focused on teaching you how to network, cold call, and reach out with an intention.